By: Sophia Speroff, MPH, RD

 2. Healthy alternatives for Halloween treats

-Additionally, to avoid the temptation to fill up on just candy, parents can give their children a nutritious meal with healthy fats and protein before trick-or-treating.
+For parents, avoid the temptation to fill up on just candy, parents can give their children a nutritious meal with healthy fats and protein before trick-or-treating.
 To continue with the festivities, give the dishes catchy, Halloween-themed names.

 Have you heard of the “switch witch”?
 It’s a fun way to encourage kids to leave behind the unhealthy sweets in exchange for something even more exciting like money, toys, healthier foods or activities like play dough.
 There are many different approaches to the concept and you can make it your own based on your family’s needs.